How To Choose The Right Warmth Level For Your Down

 From ultra light and barely there, to the fluffiest and warmest goose down duvets available anywhere, we have a comforter that is just right for you.

-Ultra Light: Our lightest duvet, for "average" to "cold" sleepers in warm bedrooms or warm summer nights with the windows open.
-Suitable for "warm" sleepers in cooler bedrooms.
+Ultra Light: Our lightest duvet, for warm bedrooms or warm summer nights with the windows open.
 Photo of the Ultra Light Warmth

-Light Warmth: The Light Warmth duvet is our most popular warmth level.
-It provides complete warmth, with a light and fluffy touch.
-Suitable for year around use for the "average" sleeper with a bedroom temperature of 60° to 65°.
+Light Warmth: The Light Warmth duvet is designed for those who prefer warmth with a light touch.
+Perfect for year around use for most people.
 Photo of the Light Warmth

 Winter Warmth: The Winter Warmth is for those who want a more enveloping warmth in cool to cold unheated bedrooms.
 Still relatively light in weight, this is where our superior quality goose down really begins to shine, or perhaps we should say "glow" with warmth.
 Photo of the Winter Warmth